jagjag/Elasticsearch-zabbix/README.md

 The template xml file actually contains three templates:

-1. Elasticsearch Node & Cache (which is for node-level monitoring)
+1. Elasticsearch Node & Cache (which is for node-level monitoring) ---deleted and will add it back

 2. Elasticsearch Cluster (cluster state, shard-level monitoring, record count, storage sizes, etc.)

 3. Elasticsearch Service (ES service status)

+4. Elasticsearch Service (real write test)

 The node name is expected as a host-level macro {$NODENAME}